askmike/gekko/docs/Configuring_gekko.md

       // only want report after a sell? set to `false`.
       verbose: false,
       // how much fee in % does each trade cost?
-      fee: 0.6
+      fee: 0.6,
+      // how much slippage should Gekko assume per trade?
+      slippage: 0.1
     }

 - enabled indicates whether this is on or off.
-- reportInCurrency tells Gekko whether it should report in asset or in currency.
+- reportInCurrency tells Gekko whether it should report in asset or in the currency.
 - simulationBalance tells Gekko with what balance it should start.
-- verbose specifies how often Gekko should log the results.
+- verbose specifies how often Gekko should log the results (false is after every trade, true is after every candle).
 - fee is the exchange fee (in %) Gekko should take into considarion when simulating orders.
+- slippage is the costs in (in %) associated with not being able to buy / sell at market price.*

+*If you are trading a lot and you are buying 100% currency you might not get it all at market price and you have to walk the book in order to take that position.
+Also note that Gekko uses the candle close price and is unaware of the top asks bids, also take this into account.
+It is important that you set this number correctly or the resulted calculated profit be very wrong.
+Read more information [here](http://www.investopedia.com/terms/s/slippage.asp).
+Take these into consideration when setting a slippage:

+- How much spread is there normally on this market?
+- How thick is the top of the book normally?
+- How volatile is this market (the more volatility the bigger the change you will not get the price you expected)?

 The output will be something like: